litenby/youtube-spam-filter/README.md

 Setup Instructions<br>
 1. Google OAuth2 Credentials<br>
 <br>
-1a.
-Log in to google with the user that will be the bot.
+- Log in to google with the user that will be the bot.
 It should be a user that has moderator or owner access to the channel since these can send messages more frequently. <br>
-1b.
-In google search for Youtube API Console Click the link called Youtube Data API Overview - Google Developers On the left click Get Auth Credentials.
-Where it says "Open the Credentials page" click that Click Create to create a project Accept the terms of service Name the project anything and then click create.
-Click Create credentials Select OAuth client ID Click configure consent screen Enter a product name, can be anything Leave other boxes blank Click Save at the bottom Under Create OAuth client ID select "Other" Type a name in the name box such as "My Client" On the next screen where it says OAuth client, click OK.
-Under OAuth 2.0 client IDs, click the download arrow on the far right side Download the file In Windows Explorer rename the long name of client_secret_345342432362-kjkklkewjfqlkf to simply client_secret.json Under API & Services Click Dashboard Click Enable APIS and Services Search for YouTube Data API v3 and click on it Click the blue Enable box.
-If you have multiple google ID's it's important to keep an eye on the upper right to make sure it doesn't switch to another one while doing these steps<br>
+- In google search for Youtube API Console <br>
+- Click the link called Youtube Data API Overview - Google Developers <br>
+- On the left click Get Auth Credentials.<br>
+- Click the link that says "Open the Credentials page"<br>
+- Click "Create to create a project"<br>
+- Accept the terms of service <br>
+- Name the project anything and then click create. <br>
+- Click Create credentials <br>
+- Select OAuth client ID <br>
+- Click configure consent screen <br>
+- nter a product name, can be anything <br>
+- Leave other boxes blank <br>
+- Click Save at the bottom <br>
+- Under Create OAuth client ID select "Other" <br>
+- Type a name in the name box such as "My Client" <br>
+- On the next screen where it says OAuth client, click OK. <br>
+- Under OAuth 2.0 client IDs, click the download arrow on the far right side <br>
+- Download the file <br>
+- In Windows Explorer rename the long name of client_secret_345342432362-kjkklkewjfqlkf to simply client_secret.json <br>
+- Under API & Services Click Dashboard <br>
+- Click Enable APIS and Services <br>
+- Search for YouTube Data API v3 and click on it <br>
+- Click the blue Enable box. <br>
+- If you have multiple google ID's it's important to keep an eye on the upper right to make sure it doesn't switch to another one while doing these steps<br>
 <br>
 2. Find Your LiveChatID<br>
-2a.
+- a.
 Find the livechatid for the live stream chat using the Youtube API Console (Live stream must be created first) Each livestream chat has a unique id.
 You can get this id using the Youtube API Console. <br>
-2b.
+- b.
 Make sure you are logged in to youtube with the channel owner's account.<br>
-2c.
+- c.
 In API Explorer click youtube.liveBroadcasts.list<br>
-2d.
+- d.
 In the "part" box put "snippet" In the broadcastStatus box<br>
-2e.
+- e.
 Select Active (or Upcoming if it is still upcoming)<br>
-2f.
+- f.
 Click Execute at the bottom<br>
-2g.
+- g.
 Scroll down and find the value for liveChatId<br>
-2h.
+- h.
 Copy this value to notepad temporarily <br>
 <br>
 3. install Microsoft .NET 4.6.1 if not installed<br>
 <br>